Last Updated on March 26, 2021 by Shaun Snapp

 HPE is still a leader in servers, but we still expect cutthroat competition here.
 The company lacks the size and scale of industry leaders such as Cisco in networking and EMC in enterprise storage.
 Finally, the revenue growth trend from the last couple of quarters is likely a sign of continued bleeding that won’t stop any time soon.
 We expect HPE to continue to shrink in the future, and don’t see a business that will start growing any time soon.”

-On-premises servers come in some different configurations.
+On-premises servers come in different configurations.
 They are seen here as individual items.
 They are installed in racks unless the server is a tower.

 The Proposal of On-Premises Servers